 As part of a fall restraint or arrest system, the design of roof anchors needs to be carefully thought out.

 The right design and layout will reduce the risk of the potentially lethal pendulum effect and minimise the risk of falls.
 Training is vital for anyone installing, using and maintaining roof anchors.
-Workplace Access’s installation professionals have been extensively factory trained to comply with AS/NZS 1891 – Industrial fall-arrest systems and devices.
-As part of the installation, Workplace Access supplies a complete registered installation certificate and administrative controls demanded by AS/NZS 5532.
-Under the standard, anchors must be tested annually, which Workplace Access will arrange for you.
+Under the standard, anchors must be tested annually, which Workplace Access & Safety can assist you with.
 We’ll also manage the rigorous record-keeping demanded under Australian state laws.
 To find out more about roof anchors and how they can be used to comply with Australian OHS laws, speak with a Workplace Access & Safety height specialist.